 Information Technology (IT) The IT unit is still in its fledgeling stage and IT Practitioner has been appointed to ensure establishment of the unit.
 The IT Steering Committee has been set up.
+Committee has been set up.
 Availability of skilled staff The municipality is currently addressing the shortage of skilled personnel by providing short-term and long-term training through workshops, learnership and internship programmes.
 Vacancy rate The vacancy rate is evident especially in specialised functions within the municipality.
-The Director Community and Social Services, CFO post and Director Corporate Services post are still not filled.
-However, the Acting Director Corporate Services has been appointed until the post is officially filled.
+The Community and Social Services Director post is still not filled.
+However, the Acting Director has been appointed until the post is officially filled.
 Skills Development Profile The municipality has developed Skills Development Plan.
-Organisational structure The organisational structure is adopted and the process to migrate staff into the new structure has been finalised.
-However, there is an urgent need to align the structure in line with the Municipal Staff Regulation Framework.
+Organisational structure The organisational structure is adopted and the process to migrate staff into the new structure is underway.

-\checkmark Human resource management strategy or plan.
-There is no Human Resource Management Plan.

-\checkmark There is a draft Performance Management Policy and Framework.
+- Human resource management strategy or plan.
+There is no Human Resource Management Plan. - There is a draft Performance Management Policy and Framework.